 Mise-o-jeu is the sports betting program offered by the Quebec government.
-You can bet on Mise-o-jeu both online through Loto-Quebec’s Espace Jeux website or offline at any lottery retailer in Quebec.
+You can bet on Mise-o-jeu both online through Loto-Quebec’s Mise-o-jeu Plus website or offline at any lottery retailer in Quebec.

 How To Bet

-The Mise-o-jeu website is actually fairly well put together.
-Although there are not as many betting options available as a typical online betting site there are still several to choose between (far more than Proline for example).
+The Mise-o-jeu Plus website is actually fairly well put together.
+The odds, features and betting selection are similar to a typical online betting site.
 If you are interested in betting online you will first have to open an account with the Espace Jeux website.
 You must be a resident of Quebec and be physically in the province in order to create your account.
 You will be required to either provide your credit card number for instant verification or a photocopy of another piece of ID to verify that you are indeed a Quebec resident.
 After you have created your account you can make a deposit using your credit card, Interac e-Transfer or bill payment online.

 To place your bets offline you will first need to enter your picks on the Mise-o-jeu website.
 This will give you the prediction number for each outcome you selected.
 An example of the selection process can be seen below on the Mise-o-jeu selection slip in the odds comparison example (the blue prediction numbers).
 At your local lottery retailer you must fill in the prediction numbers for each outcome on a selection slip in order to buy your bet ticket.
 There is also now an option to create your ticket online and print a barcode that you scan at a Loto Quebec retailer to purchase the ticket.